valberts/Geometry-Aware-Light-Field-Probes/README.md

 - [ ] Normal mapping.
 - [ ] Environment mapping.
 - [x] (Hazel)Smooth paths: at least one feature of your demo should make use of smooth paths using Bézier curves.
 It can be the movement of a model, a light source, or a camera.
 Use a path composed of at least three Cubic Bézier curves.
-- [ ] Hierarchical transformations: include one object with several animated components.
+- [x] (Hazel)Hierarchical transformations: include one object with several animated components.
 This should be done in code, not imported from Blender.
 Practical examples are robot arm, snake, solar system, vehicle composed of multiple parts

 ## Extra effects: